 13. Share Resources Strategically

-According to an article titled “Knowledge Sharing and Resource Allocation in Teams: The Role of Trust” by Cummings (2004) in The Academy of Management Journal discusses the critical role of trust in facilitating knowledge and resource sharing within teams.
-The study highlights how trust impacts team dynamics, ultimately leading to enhanced performance and innovation.
-Lack of strategic resource sharing, in contrast, leads to resource wastage and project delays.
-Ensuring transparent project scopes is the next step to maintain clarity and alignment.
+According to the article “Knowledge Sharing and Resource Allocation in Teams: The Role of Trust” by Cummings in 2004, published in The Academy of Management Journal, trust plays a crucial role in enabling both knowledge and resource sharing.
+The study emphasizes that strong trust among team members enhances collaboration, resource efficiency, and innovation.
+A lack of strategic resource sharing leads to resource wastage, misalignment, and project delays.

 14. Ensure Transparent Project Scopes